-A guide to understanding Redux Thunk, Saga, and Observables
+A Guide to Understanding Redux Thunk, Saga, and Observables

-Created by Dan Abramov, Redux provides a predictable approach to managing state that benefits from immutability, keeps business logic contained, acts as the single source of truth, and has a very small API.
+Created by Dan Abramov, Redux provides a predictable approach to managing a state that benefits from immutability, keeps business logic contained, acts as the single source of truth, and has a very small API.
 To use an analogy, if you equate Mario to React, Redux is what would tell the game how long Small Mario can remain in his Super form after making use of a Super Mushroom.
 The beauty of Redux lies in how easily it allows developers to scale a simple app to a large, complex one.

 Redux is built on three main components, namely: